By Flavia Leite

 The plan’s housing affordability provisions have also been a sticking point.
 The three principal criticisms: The promised amount of new affordable units (20% or 30% of the total) is not likely to stop upward pressure on Inwood rents; the EDC’s affordability definition is based on the metro area’s AMI, which is close to the profile of residents that live in west Inwood and earn $55,000 a year, not those in east Inwood, where the rezoning is planned, who make around $28,000 annually; and the promised tenant protections are not sufficiently proactive, aggressive, or robust.

-An interview with a representative of the Housing Rights Initiative revealed that this group has increased its outreach in Inwood due to the influx of private equity real estate firms that are buying up properties in the area, inflating prices and pushing tenants out of their apartments.
+An interview with a representative of the Housing Rights Initiative revealed that this group has increased its outreach in Inwood due to concerns about increased real estate speculation and tenant displacement.
 As the interviewee described, the City lacks a proactive and systematic way of looking at fraudulent practices of landlords.
 In general, the subsequent investigation of a rent overcharge complaint is often confined to the single unit in which the complaint was filed, as opposed to all units in the building and across buildings owned by a same landlord.
 A second concern raised is that residents do not know their rights and the tools at their disposal.
 Even though the City has created the TSU, HRI believes that the TSU still is not engaging enough with tenants.

 Finally, some community groups worry that an influx of large buildings will stress Inwood’s electrical, gas, and sewer systems, which are already over capacity.
 Pre-war apartment buildings make up nearly three-quarters of Inwood’s housing stock and problems with electrical distribution cables are frequent.
 While the City has responded with promises to update the neighborhood’s old infrastructure, these pledges are not integral parts of the neighborhood plan.